 Your first lecture is particularly important as a lot of additional information regarding the unit's study expectations and other classes is shared - not to mention essential lecture material.

-You may not have finished enrolling in eStudent; if the status of any of your units is still 'planned', you will not see these units if you enter your student ID into the Timetable – If this has happened, update your units and wait 24 hours before checking the Student Timetable again.
+You may not have finished enrolling in eStudent.
+If the status of any of your units is still 'planned', you will not see these units when you enter your student ID into the timetable.
+In this case, complete your enrolment in the units and wait 24 hours before checking the Student Timetable again.

 If your units are still not appearing, please contact the Student.Services@utas.edu.au.